asymetrixs/Trape/README.md

 It looks at 5-15 minute intervals.

 ## Web Frontend
-I started with a web frontend but haven't but any more effort into it due to time constraints.
+I started with a web frontend but haven't put any more effort into it due to time constraints.

 ## Technologies
 - .NET Core 3.1